WARNING: unbalanced footnote start tag short code found.

 Mutations in the ATP2C1 gene reduces the amount of functional hSPCA1 protein in cells.
 This then causes abnormalities in the cells’ ability to store calcium.
 For reasons unknown as of yet, abnormal calcium storage affects keratinocytes more than other cells.

 This abnormality causes problems in cell adhesion, causing the epidermis to become fragile and less resistant to minor trauma.
-Hence, the skin is easily damaged and develops raw, blistered areas, particularly in skin folds where there’s moisture
+Hence, the skin is easily damaged and develops raw, blistered areas, particularly in skin folds where there’s moisture and friction.

 Hailey disease is believed to be inherited in an “autosomal dominant manner,” which means that having only one mutated copy of the disease-causing gene in each cell is enough to trigger lesions.
 While most people inherit the disease from a parent with the disease, some might develop it due to a new mutation in the gene, even if they have no family history of the disease.